 New Music / Łukasz Komła

-“The whole record is worth hearing through necessarily in full and in comfortable conditions due to the large range of recorded signal.
+“The whole record is worth hearing through necessarily in full and in comfortable conditions due to the large range of the recorded signal.
 Let’s not look for jazz in this proposal because it’s not there.
 Though the attitude of the creators who by skilful compilation are aiming to create new quality in another “space-time” dimension strikingly resembles the attitude of some contemporary jazz visionaries.
 By the way, Katarzyna Borek’s previous recordings, as well as her plans for the future, indicate that she carries potential that can clearly bring her closer to the jazz stage what we cordially wish her”.
 Read more:

 Jaazzforum set the album “Space in between” as the record of the month.